 When selecting a commercial food for your animal companion, be sure to read the label.
 Although percentages are misleading due to the variable moisture content of processed foods, they are often the only data available.

-With so many brands on the market that are offering cat foods, two names always stand out, especially for average consumers – Iams cat food and Purina cat food.
+With so many pet food brands in the pet food industry that are offering cat foods, two names always stand out, especially for average consumers – Iams food and Purina cat food.

 Iams Cat Food Brand Overview

-Iams is one of the most popular brand names for cat food and dog food manufacturers.
-It is manufactured by Spectrum Brands in Europe, and Mars Inc worldwide.
+Iams is one of the most popular pet food brand names for cat food and dog food manufacturers.
+It is manufactured by Spectrum pet food brands in Europe, and Mars Inc worldwide.

 The company sells pet food worldwide formulated for cats, dogs, puppies, and kittens.
 Their products are developed by nutritionists and veterinarians and can be found in three main formulas: ProActive Health, Healthy Naturals, and Premium Protection.
 They also manufacture and distribute veterinary formulas for pets with special dietary requirements.